Blog

 3. Resetting the system licensing settings

-Sometimes Windows requires you to refresh your license information:
+Sometimes Windows needs to refresh its license information:

 • Type the command: